 Before the connections or components can be disassembled, the system must be discharged.
-Connect a gauge set to the suction service port and slowly vent the refrigerant (keeping the pressure under 20 psi to avoid extracting the compressor oil.) into an approved reclaiming system.
+Connect a gauge set to the suction service port and slowly vent the refrigerant (keeping the pressure under 20 psi) into an approved reclaiming system.
 Do not loosen any connections until the gauge on the refrigeration system shows 10" vacuum for 10 minutes.